About

 Our Team

-Stephen Wait - Senior Case Manager
+Stephen Wait - CEO

 Stephen has over 10 years’ experience working with prison leavers.
 While studying for his degree in Criminology he volunteered as a prisoner befriender with a Kent based charity.
 From there he began his career in a residential rehab facility and went on to manage the project he used to volunteer for.
-Stephen has been working at CfG since 2020.
+Stephen has been working at CFG since 2020.
 As well as his passion for helping people, Stephen is an avid supporter of West Ham and enjoys travelling.

 Isabella Whiteway – Case Worker